Stronger deployment posture

 ZLAR gate

-The deterministic decision point for routed actions.
+The fixed decision point for routed actions.

 Containment